Jason Dunstall: 1990s

 Dunstall's shoulder was put in a special brace for several weeks, and club physiotherapist Barry Gavin was optimistic of his chances of returning before the end of the season, a view not shared by doctors at several other clubs.
 Dunstall did return for the final game of the year, but only after having announced his retirement, first to the Hawthorn coaching and management staff, then to the general public on the Seven Network football show Live and Kicking.

 Before Dunstall's final game, against at Waverley Park, a number of his former teammates and associates came to congratulate him, including coach Allan Jeans.
 Dunstall was clearly moved by the occasion; however, a severe lack of match fitness meant he struggled to have much impact on the game.
 He did, however, score the first goal of the game and the first goal of the last term.
 Nevertheless, the 40,000 or so Hawthorn fans that came to pay tribute to their champion cheered every touch that Dunstall got of the ball.
-The Hawks kicked 11 goals in the last quarter to win by 89 points, and amid emotional scenes Dunstall was chaired off the ground by his teammates, bringing to a close one of the most successful eras in Hawthorn's on-field history.
+The Hawks kicked 11 goals in the last quarter to win by 89 points, and amid emotional scenes, Dunstall was chaired off the ground by his teammates, bringing to a close one of the most successful eras in Hawthorn's on-field history.

+Other matches

+Dunstall also scored 120 goals in 30 pre-season/night series matches – 116 for Hawthorn in 29 games and four for Queensland in one game – as well as 24 goals in eight State of Origin matches – 14 goals in three matches for Victoria and ten goals in four matches for Queensland, being kept goalless in his one match for the Allies.
+If these are considered, Dunstall played a total of 307 senior career games and kicked 1398 senior career goals in elite Australian rules football (the VFL/AFL, SANFL and the WAFL).
+The VFL/AFL lists Dunstall's total as 277 senior career games and 1278 senior career goals, excluding his pre-season/night series matches.

+Dunstall also played 14 games and kicked 73 goals for Coorparoo in the QAFL in 1984.
+If the QAFL is considered here, then Dunstall played a total of 321 senior career games and kicked 1471 senior career goals.

+Dunstall also played eight matches and kicked 36 goals in the VFL reserves in 1985 for Hawthorn.
+If these are also considered, then Dunstall played a total of 329 overall career games and kicked 1507 overall career goals, including 307 career games and 1410 career goals across the VFL/AFL in seniors, reserves and pre-season/night series matches.